mvolkmann/blog/src/rust.md

 The syntax for a tuple type is `(type1, type2, ...)`.
 The syntax for a tuple value is `(value1, value2, ...)`.
 Individual values can be accessed by index or destructuring.
+It is not possible to iterate over the elements of a tuple.

 For example: